-For purposes of collegial governance and peer-review in the School of Education and Professional Learning and the Trent/Fleming School of Nursing, the Dean shall chair the Department Committee except as follows: members shall elect a Collegial Chair for the Personnel Committee and Tenure Committees, and that Collegial Chair shall also chair the Department Committee when written standards for tenure or promotion are being developed or revised.
+For purposes of collegial governance and peer-review in the School of Education and the Trent/Fleming School of Nursing, the Dean shall chair the Department Committee except as follows: members shall elect a Collegial Chair for the Personnel Committee and Tenure/Permanency Committees, and that Collegial

+Chair shall also chair the Department Committee when written standards for tenure/permanency or promotion are being developed or revised.
+The Collegial Chair will also attend faculty board, and shall be placed on the Senate rotation.